Tonle Sap: Fishery

 Since Buddhism is against killing, fishermen tend to limit their catch to what they can feed their families.
 They do not kill the fish with their own hands but wait for the fish to die naturally after they leave the water.
 At the end of the rice season, people restore canoes that have been in use for hundreds of years or build new canoes when they can't be repaired in temples along the river, in preparation for the boating competition of the water festival.
-After two days of racing all the canoes come together to celebrate the Naga, the water serpent, who supposedly spit out the lake into the sea at the end of the rainy season, while bringing fish into the Mekong through the Tonlé Sap River.
+After two days of racing all the canoes come together to celebrate the Naga, the water serpent, who supposedly spit out the lake into the sea at the end of the rainy season, while bringing fish into the Mekong through the Tonle Sap River.

 The area is home to many Cambodians of Vietnamese origin who live in floating villages on boats by the lake.
-Most of the fishermen of Tonlé Sap Lake are of Vietnamese origin.
+Most of the fishermen of Tonle Sap Lake are of Vietnamese origin.
 They have lived in Cambodia for a long time and are the main suppliers of the country's fishery market.
 They had to flee to Vietnam during the Khmer Rouge era from 1975 to 1979.
 After the downfall of the regime, they returned and continued to fish in the Tonle Sap.

+Cultivated lands and rice

+The beginning of the dry season is also the beginning of rice season, which is the only source of wealth for peasants.
+A good harvest will provide enough rice for them to survive for the entire year, but if the floods are too big or too small, rice can become scarce.
+Because of this uncontrollable instability, many celebrations are held in honor of gods and spirits that can influence nature and bring about a good harvest.